 Step 6: Drill Out the Base

-Now you're ready to drill out the holes for the tee nuts to slot through.
-Use a 1/4" bit here.
-Pretty straight forward.
+You're ready to drill out the holes for the tee nuts to slot through.
+Use a .25" bit.

-Being mindful of the grain, take your three pieces and sandwich them together with some masking tape.
-Transfer them into the vice with a piece of scrap wood underneath.
+Being mindful of the end grain, take your three pieces and sandwich them together with some masking tape.

 Use an awl, or similarly pointy thing to poke holes through the wool from the cap.